michaelpj/termsandtruthconditions/_posts/2018-09-16-roll-your-own-stacktraces.md

-Here we're using `catchError` to catch any errors thrown by `eval`, wrap them in a new error (it has to be of the same type, hence why we need a new `Error` constructor), and then rethrow them.[^abstract]
+Here we're using `catchError` to catch any errors thrown by `eval`, wrap them in a new error (it has to be of the same type, hence why we need a new `Error` constructor), and then rethrow them.

-[^abstract]: We could abstract this a little more.
-Introducing a wrapper for
-    errors with context and writing some common context-adding functions might be worth it.

 Running our program again, we now get something more helpful:
 ```